-To reset the QPI mode, the RSTQIO (F5h) command is required.
+To reset the QPI mode, the RSTQIO (F5H) command is required.
 After the RSTQIO command is issued, the device returns from QPI mode (4 I/O interface in command cycles) to SPI mode (1 I/O interface in command cycles).

-'''

-For EQIO and RSTQIO commands, CS# high width has to follow "write spec" tSHSL (as defined in "Table 18.
-AC CHARACTERISTICS (Temperature = -40°C to 85°C, VCC = 2.7V-3.6V)") for next instruction.
+For EQIO and RSTQIO commands, CS# high width has to follow "From Write/Erase/Program to Read Status Register spec" tSHSL (as defined in "Table 26.
+AC CHARACTERISTICS (Temperature = -40°C to 85°C, VCC = 2.7V - 3.6V)") for next instruction.

-'''

-Figure 11.
+Figure 10.
 Reset QPI Mode